Pennsylvania budget impasses: 2009

-During the impasse, 16,000 state workers took advantage of low interest loans to provide for expenses while they were without paychecks.
+During the impasse, almost 16,000 state workers took advantage of low interest loans to provide for expenses while they were without paychecks.

 2014

 The first and only budget impasse that occurred during the Tom Corbett administration took place during the negotiations over the 2014-2015 state budget.
 The fiscal year elapsed without a signed budget, as Corbett withheld his signature from a $29.1 billion budget passed by the Republican-controlled legislature, citing the absence of pension reform.
 The impasse ended on July 10, when Corbett ultimately signed the Legislature's budget proposal, which continued to lack pension reform.
 When signing the budget, the Governor used his line item veto power to cut $65 million, or 20 percent, of the Legislature's operating budget, a move that drew criticism from state lawmakers.

 2015

-Wolf Vetoed the entire budget in June.
-88 days later he vetoes the stop gap measures passed by the Republican Legislature.
+Governor Tom Wolf vetoed the entire budget in June.
+Later in September, Gov. Wolf vetoed a stop gap budget passed by the Republican Legislature stating "Republican leaders passed a stopgap budget that once again sells out the people of Pennsylvania to oil and gas companies and Harrisburg special interests".

-As of December 29, 2015, a budget was passed.
-The budget is a stop gap measure and the governor vetoed $6.8 billion in spending.
+On December 29, 2015, Gov. Wolf signed a $23.4 billion spending plan, which line-item-vetoed more than $6.8 billion from the legislature's second full budget proposal.
+Later in March, the $30 billion budget from the Republican-controlled legislature became law when Gov. Wolf announced he would neither sign nor reject the proposal.